JacobDahanNeuro/MouseRunner/README.md

 > On Windows operating systems, change directories using the command `cd /d /path/to/MouseRunner/scripts/behavior`
 >
 > Note that this command will take some time.

+After the operation is completed, move to the newly created directory `dist`, create a shortcut for the executable in the folder, and move the shortcut to the Desktop.